TunaHim/wind-energy-agentic-analysis/README.md

 - **License shown by the archive record:** CC BY-NC-SA 4.0; check the record and access terms before redistribution
 - **Citation:** Ghosh et al. (2025), EERIE IFS-FESOM historical simulation, https://doi.org/10.26050/WDCC/EERIE_FESOM_hist_v1

 **Expanded prepared subset:** longitude −5–13°E, latitude 50–62°N, using the EERIE `highres-future-ssp245` simulation for January and July 2020–2024 and 2036–2040.
-The corrected local cache is under `C:\\Users\\LENOVO\\largeData\\eerie_north_sea_expanded_corrected` and contains approximately 16,694 native atmospheric grid points per timestep.
+It contains approximately 16,694 native atmospheric grid points per timestep.

 **Masking status:** the expanded cache is a bounding-box extraction.
 The app uses finite daily SST as a preliminary ocean proxy to exclude many land points, but no final hydrographic North Sea polygon or official marine-only mask has yet been applied.
 SST itself is missing over many land points.